 2021 will indeed be a historic year for our region!

-With construction work taking place on a new bridge between Moncton and Riverview and removing the causeway, the Petitcodiac River will finally be able to flow freely once again.
+With the opening of the new bridge between Moncton and Riverview and the removal of the causeway, the Petitcodiac River is finally able to flow freely once again.
 There is a unique opportunity to acknowledge and celebrate the success of the Petitcodiac River’s restoration as well as its history and cultural legacy through the naming of this new bridge.

 Petigotiag (pronounced Peti-ko-tiak, similar to Petitcodiac) means “river that bends like a bow” in the Mi’kmaq language.
 In this spelling, used by Mi’kmaq communities in New Brunswick, the g’s are pronounced as k’s.